 - Provides scientific guidance and interpretation of environmental monitoring and microbiology results to QA and clients.

-- Duties involved all areas of laboratory including bacteriology, mycology, virology, and parasitology.
+- Duties involved all areas of the laboratory including bacteriology, mycology, virology, and parasitology.

 - Performed bacterial identification using both classical biochemical, and modern methods.